All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - The Nosebleed: Despite hating "improperly" dressed women, he nosebleeds during said protests, revealing he actually enjoys it.

-- Number Two: He's effectively Iceberg's right hand man, being the one he entrusts with his fake blueprints trap for the CP9 and they don't find it odd Iceberg would pass the Pluton blueprints to him.
+- Number Two: He's effectively Iceburg's right hand man, being the one he entrusts with his fake blueprints trap for the CP9 and they don't find it odd Iceburg would pass the Pluton blueprints to him.
 It's made official with his promotion after the Time Skip.

 - Rank Up: He's the most prominent of the Galley-La shipwrights and shows to have the highest authority other than Iceburg himself.
 After the time-skip, he's promoted to vice-president of Galley-La Company.